azuline/rose/docs/PLAYLISTS_COLLAGES.md

 ## Reordering Releases/Tracks

-Reordering releases/tracks is only possible via the command line.
+Reordering releases/tracks is only supported via the command line.

 _Releases and tracks can also be removed from the collage or playlist by deleting their line entry from the text file._